iov-one/iov-core/docs/KeyBase.md

 ## Private Keys Per Curve

-We can reuse the same seed for each `Curve`, and derive different publickey/private key pairs using the instructions found in SLIP-0010.
-This mitigates security concerns around private key reuse.
+We can reuse the same seed for each `Curve`, and derive different public/private key pairs using the instructions found in SLIP-0010.
+Security concerns around private key reuse are mitigated by using an HMAC-SHA512 pseudo random number generator.
+This results in new private keys which are created for each curve.
 This method is how Trezor and Ledger derive keys for different curves.

-# User Stories

-Below is a list of User Stories that can guide a developer on an End Users work flow when using the Keybase.

-## User Profiles

-### I want to Add a Profile

-Create a profile with `username`, `label`, and a `password` calling `UserProfileController.CreateUser`.

-This has an empty `addressBook` and `keyring`.
-The `securityModel` is initialized from the system defaults.

-### I have Profile and want to Login.

-Request login using supplied `username` and `password` by calling `UserProfileController.LoginUser`.
-This password needs to match against the hash in the `UserProfile.securityModel.password`.

-### I want to delete my User Profile.

-Request profile deletion using supplied `username` and `password` by calling `UserProfileController.DeleteUser`.
-This password needs to match against the hash in the `UserProfile.securityModel.password`.

-### I want to export my profile

-Request profile export using supplied `username` and `password` by calling `UserProfileController.DeleteUser`.
-This password needs to match against the hash in the `UserProfile.securityModel.password`.

-## SecretIdentity

-### I don't have a `SecretIdentity` and want to Add one

-Create a new a `keyringEntry` populated with a `SecretIdentity`.
-This `keyringEntry` is added to the `keyringEntries` array.

-## I have a `SecretIdentity` and I want to create an address

-Add a `publicIdentity` to `publicIdentities` using the `SecretIdentity`.